The best sales to shop today: Adidas, Samsung, Dyson and more - CNN Underscored

 - Scoot on over to Woot!, where Bird Electric Scooters are on sale for one day.

-- A range of Aicook kitchen appliances, from juicers to air fryers, are marked down for one day only at Amazon.
+- A range of Aicook kitchen appliances, from juicers to air fryers, is marked down for one day only at Amazon.

 - Snag the smart Rocketbook Fusion Notebook bundled with a pair of Raycon E50 Earbuds for just $79.99 at Woot! today.